scc-digitalhub/docs/sdk/docs/reference/runtimes/dbt/how-to.md

 When executing a function, you can choose between **local execution** and **remote execution** by setting the `local_execution` parameter in the run parameters.

 - **Local Execution** (`local_execution=True`): The function runs directly on your local machine.
-You need to have the required dependencies of your function installed locally.
+Install the `local` extra, and make sure the PostgreSQL connection used by DigitalHub is configured and reachable.

 - **Remote Execution** (`local_execution=False`, default): The function is executed on a remote server or cluster managed by the platform.